torvalds/linux/Documentation/driver-api/ipmi.rst

 Basic Design
 ------------

-The Linux IPMI driver is designed to be very modular and flexible, you only need to take the pieces you need and you can use it in many different ways.
+The GNU/Linux IPMI driver is designed to be very modular and flexible, you only need to take the pieces you need and you can use it in many different ways.
 Because of that, it's broken into many chunks of code.
 These chunks (by module name) are: